Someone called me a corporate refugee the other day.

 I loved that I got to do work that felt important to me.
 That I helped employers provide good health insurance and helped their employees save for the future.

 Ultimately, though, I realized that what I had experienced with my own personal growth was much more valuable to me than any job I had along the way.
-I learned that I was capable of so much more than I thought I was, and that I felt most alive when I held fast to my deepest values.
+I learned that I was capable of so much more than I thought I was, and that I was so much more than the bundle of insecurities I had once called “Jeff.”
 And I wanted to show others that this was true for them, too.

 On August 2, 2016, everything changed for me.
 Because of a corporate restructuring, I suddenly went from a successful role at a leading financial services firm to not having a job.
 I didn’t know what was next.
 I only knew two things.
 I knew I didn’t want to be an employee again.
 And I knew I wanted to help people change their lives, and the lives of the people around them.
 I came to understand that my purpose was to help people see how much more meaning and prosperity was possible in their lives.
 I didn’t know exactly how I was going to do that.
 But I took the next step.
 And the next.
 And the next.
-And today, a little over two years later, I live in the mountains of Colorado and help amazing people see that they can change the world.
+And today, I live in the mountains of Colorado and help founders at all stages of their journey step into lives of greater presence, purpose, and possibility.
 And I continue to take the next step, day after day.

 If you would like to talk, please reach out to me at jeff@jmunn.com or or schedule time for a conversation online.